JustinDoty60/Connect4/README.md

 3) Type "java -jar Connect4Client.jar", then press enter
 4) If a GUI pops up telling you to enter your name, you are good to go!
 5) For multiple clients(players), repeat these steps!!!

+**How it works**
+Players are first prompted to give their display name.
+Once they select a name, they will be brought into the lobby area where they can invite other non-busy players, player's that are not in a game currently, to play a game of Connect 4.
+Invites can be declined and accepted and players have the option to rematch one another after a game.
+I hope you enjoy!
+Thanks for playing.